Last updated on April 15th, 2022 at 02:35 pm

 Germany falls in the mid-range when it comes to the cost of living in the EU.
 Nordic countries are super expensive, whereas Southern EU countries like Italy or Portugal have a lower cost of living.

-As a rule of thumb, you want to budget between €800 – €1000 a month for the cost of living in Germany.
+As a rule of thumb, you want to budget between €800 and €1000 a month for the cost of living in Germany.
 And that’s being a tad modest.

 Of course, this will vary depending on the region you are in and your own lifestyle.
-Places like Munich, Frankfurt are very expensive in comparison to their neighbouring cities.
+Places like Munich and Frankfurt are very expensive in comparison to their neighbouring cities.

-The idea that smaller cities are inexpensive to live doesn’t apply in Germany.
-If a relatively small unglamorous city has some big industries you will find that the cost of living there is higher than some larger cities.
+The idea that smaller cities are inexpensive to live in doesn’t apply in Germany.
+If a relatively small unglamorous city has some big industries you will find that the cost of living there is higher than in some larger cities.
 Case in point: Herzogenaurach in Bavaria has a higher COL than neighbouring Erlangen or Nuremberg.

 Bear in mind that the first month may cost higher as you may have to pay for the rental deposit, various bureaucratic fees, and of course, for your initial food and other things.